JadeOfMaar/RationalResources/README.md

 Ore tanks will be changed via B9 Part Switch, to hold the cryogenic input resources.
 The intended ISRU chains that will be provided can be viewed in [Issue #1](https://github.com/JadeOfMaar/RealisticResources/issues/1).

 ## Compatibility
-Comprehensive Planetary Resources purges resource distributions placed by most other mods.
-Untagged resource distributions are all deleted in the ModuleManager `:FOR[zComprehensivePlanetaryResources]` pass.
+Rational Resources purges resource distributions placed by most other mods.
+Untagged resource distributions are all deleted in the ModuleManager `:FOR[zRationalResources]` pass.
 The whitelisting mentioned below largely only applies to global/universal placements, and nearly no specific/per-planet placements in order to prevent unwanted high concentrations like Karbonite on Eve.

 **Whitelisted resources**
 * Antimatter, ArgonGas, LqdHe3, LqdHydrogen, XenonGas. (used by at least the Near Future Tech and Far Future Tech mods).